 The Delay in Risk Based Capital for Natural Person Credit Unions

-In June the NCUA board approved a two year delay in RBC rules for credit unions.
+In June the NCUA board approved a two-year delay in RBC rules for credit unions.
 Among reasons given was consideration of yet another leverage rule for complex credit unions in addition to PCA.
 That would make the rule more complicated, not less.

 Natural person credit union balance sheets are many times more complex than corporates whose balance sheets are almost all investment securities.
+These all have relatively easy market based values for referencing.

 The simple leverage ratio has served the industry well for over one hundred years including more than 50 since deregulation.
 RBC might be useful as a tool; but it could potentially drive credit unions off a cliff if it were to be a rule.

-NOTE 11 – REGULATORY CAPITAL
+CORPORATE FOOTNOTE 11 – REGULATORY CAPITAL

 The Credit Union is subject to various regulatory capital requirements administered by the NCUA.
 Failure to meet minimum capital requirements can initiate certain mandatory and possibly additional discretionary actions by regulators that, if undertaken, could have a direct material effect on the Credit Union’s financial statements.
 Failure to meet minimum capital requirements would require the Credit Union to submit a plan of action to correct the shortfall.
 Additionally, NCUA could require an increase in capital to specific levels, reduction of interest, and ceasing or limiting the Credit Union’s ability to accept deposits.